TheYoshiGuy/mesa_mild/README.md

 Cemu specifics :

- - In the binary, replace "#version 420" with "#version 450"
+ - In the binary Cemu.exe, search & replace "#version 420" by "#version 450"
  - Enable "Force GLSL extension behavior to 'warn'" in driconf
  - If you're brave enough to use an intel IGD, you must set